diff3/pandaria_5.4.8_docker/README.md

 This docker container will include all dependencies and program to compile and run **[pandaria 5.4.8](https://github.com/alexkulya/pandaria_5.4.8)** in a docker container.
-Usually you only run one program per container, but you can run the whole server with tmux.
-I will write an update with seperated container for world, auth and databases.
+With seperated containers for compile, mariadb, authserver and worldserver.
+It also has a phpmyadmin container for easy database editing.

-It does not compile everything automatecly, so you have to log into the container to start the compile.
+It does compile and create database automatecly, but at the monent you need to update the config files otherwise it wont connect to database.

 dbc, maps, mmaps and vmaps can be downloaded from **[pandaria 5.4.8](https://github.com/alexkulya/pandaria_5.4.8)**

+The containers will not work on Mac silicon M1 because MySQL 5 does not got any install cantidate on Debian arm.